 Using a testamentary trust for tax purposes

 One potential advantage of using a testamentary trust is that they can be used to achieve certain tax outcomes.
-As explained by the Australian Taxation Office (ATO), in the case of a discretionary testamentary trust, the trustee could hypothetically choose to pay certain amounts to various beneficiaries with differing incomes, and in this way possibly minimise the tax paid on the total sum.
+As explained by the ATO, in the case of a discretionary testamentary trust, the trustee could hypothetically choose to pay certain amounts to various beneficiaries with differing incomes, and in this way possibly minimise the tax paid on the total sum.

 According to the ATO, income distributed to a child under 18 from a testamentary trust is usually taxed at adult marginal rates, rather than ‘penalty’ minor rates, which can be as high as 66 cents on the dollar on some income.
 Depending on the child’s other income, their income from the trust could also potentially be eligible for the low-income tax offset, which can be as much as $445.